XingLLiu/XingLLiu.github.io/_pages/main.md

   - /main.html
 ---

 I am a PhD student in Statistics at Imperial College London.
-I joined the [EPSRC CDT in Modern Statistics and Statistical Machine Learning at Imperial and Oxford](https://statml.io/) in 2020 under the supervision of Professor [Axel Gandy](https://wwwf.imperial.ac.uk/~agandy/) and Dr [Andrew Duncan](http://wwwf.imperial.ac.uk/~aduncan/).
-My research interests lie in computational statistics, distribution testing and kernel methods.
-In particular, I am interested in using Kernelized Stein Discrepancy to solve problems in computational statistics.
+I joined the [EPSRC CDT in Modern Statistics and Statistical Machine Learning at Imperial and Oxford](https://statml.io/) in 2020, where I have been under the supervision of Professor [Axel Gandy](https://wwwf.imperial.ac.uk/~agandy/) and Dr [Andrew Duncan](http://wwwf.imperial.ac.uk/~aduncan/).

+My research interests lie in the intersection of kernel methods and computational statistics.
+Specifically, I am exploring the applications of Kernelized Stein Discrepancy to address challenges in computational statistics, including areas such as distribution testing, particle-based inference and parameter estimation.

 ## Education
 :mortar_board: PhD in Modern Statistics and Statistical Machine Learning, 2020-2024, <span class="grey">Imperial College London</span> \